-The concept for the Master Plan was informed by the desire to preserve the Fernhill heritage area; in particular the original heritage curtilage and buffer areas.
-This is based on the Conservation Management Plan prepared for the property and the Tripp family's vision for the active use of the Central Precinct.
+The concept for the masterplan was informed by the desire to preserve the Fernhill heritage area; in particular the original heritage curtilage and buffer areas.
+This is underpinned by the Conservation Management Plan and the Tripp family's vision for the active use of the Central Precinct.